Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver

 \item The evolution of the mass of dense gas (Fig. \ref{fig:dense_mass}) differs greatly with the initial density contrast and hydrodynamics method.
-For $\chi = 10$ the mass of dense gas is reduced by an order of magnitude within $\approx 10$ cloud crushing times, except for \textsc{gdf sph} which predicts a much slower decline.
-At the highest resolution level, the other six methods agree, with only \textsc{mfv} deviating slightly at late times.
+For $\chi = 10$ the mass of dense gas is reduced by a factor of 7 within $\approx 10$ cloud crushing times, except for \textsc{gdf sph} which predicts a much slower decline.
+At the highest resolution level, \textsc{Sphenix sph} and \textsc{mfv} also deviate slightly at all times from the other four methods which seem well converged.
 The cloud lifetime increases with resolution.
-The \textsc{amr}, \textsc{mm} and \textsc{anarchy-pu sph} methods converge at the one-but-highest resolution level, \textsc{Sphenix sph} already converges at lower resolution.
-The two meshless methods (\textsc{mfm} and \textsc{mfv}) and \textsc{gdf sph} do not show any signs of convergence.
+All methods converge at the one-but-highest resolution level, \textsc{Sphenix sph} already converges at lower resolution.
+The two meshless methods (\textsc{mfm} and \textsc{mfv}) convergence most slowly.
 For the higher initial density contrast ($\chi = 100$) the differences in lifetime are even more pronounced.
 For \textsc{mfm, mfv, amr} and \textsc{mm} the lifetime is half that for the lower density contrast, and the convergence is better.
-The convergence of the \textsc{sph} methods also improves compared with the lower density contrast, especially for \textsc{gdf sph}.
-However, whereas the \textsc{gdf sph} lifetime decreases with density contrast, for \textsc{anarchy-pu sph} and especially \textsc{Sphenix sph} the cloud survives much longer.
+The convergence of the \textsc{sph} methods becomes worse compared with the lower density contrast, especially at late times.
+However, whereas the \textsc{gdf sph} lifetime decreases with density contrast, the lifetime seems constant for \textsc{Sphenix sph} and increases for \textsc{anarchy-pu sph}.